Music of Kenya: Early 20th century

 The guitar was popular in Kenya even before the 19th century, well before it penetrated other African countries.
 Fundi Konde was the best-known early guitarist, alongside Paul Mwachupa and Lukas Tututu the middle of the 1920s, dance clubs had appeared in Mombasa, playing music for Christians to dance in a European style.

 During World War II, Kenyan and Ugandan musicians were drafted as entertainers in the King's African Rifles and continued after the war as the Rhino Band, the first extremely popular band across Kenya.
 In 1948, the group split, with many of the members forming the Kiko Kids or other bands.

 By the 1950s, radio and recording technology had advanced across Kenya.
 Fundi Konde, the prominent guitarist, was an early broadcaster and influential in the fledgling recording industry.

 Congolese finger-style and the development of benga

-Beginning in about 1952, recordings from legendary Congolese guitarists like Edouard Massengo and Jean-Bosco Mwenda were available in Kenya.
+Beginning in about 1952, recordings from Congolese guitarists like Edouard Massengo and Jean-Bosco Mwenda were available in Kenya.
 Bosco's technique of picking with the thumb and forefinger (finger-style) became popular.
 Finger-style music is swift and usually based around small groups, in which the second guitar follows the first with syncopated bass rhythms.
 This style of music became extremely popular later in the decade.